-A cooperation with the academy for innovative education and management and the start foundation
+A cooperation with the start foundation

 Over a period of three years, the START Foundation encourages and guides young people in the process of assuming responsibility for a vibrant democracy and social cohesion.
 START is the talent engine for exceptional young people, serving as a launch pad for new initiatives and an amplifier in the defence of liberal values.